adamsilver/fdpb/01-Register.md

 ## Label position

 You'll notice that we've placed the label and hint above the field.
-The alternative is to place labels to the left of the field to reduce the height of a form.
-We already know that reducing the height of a form is not a good reason on its own.
+The alternative is to place labels to the left of the field.
+The only so-called advantage of this is that it reduces the height.
+However, we already that mindlessly striving to reduce the height of a form is unwise.

-Moreover, there is no room on small screens to fit the label in.
-Even on big screens they are constraining—if the label is long and wraps, the flow of the form goes awry and hurts scanability.
+Regardless, there is no space on small screens to put the label here anyway.
+And even on big screens placing labels beside the field is unnecessarily constraining.
+This is because if the label wraps onto multiple lines, the flow of the form is disrupted and thus hinders scanability.

-By putting the label above the field gives us a pattern that accomodates the various different content lengths that different forms will need.
+You might be thinking that as long as we make labels terse we need not worry about the wrapping and thus the problem goes away.
+But some questions require longer labels and hints.
+Putting the label above the field enables us to use a pattern that accomodates to the needs of different questions and their content.

 ## Focus styles

-By default, browsers apply a focus style to the active element.
-This also applies to form fields.
-This behaviour lets users know where they are, which is particularly helpful for keyboard users.
+By default, and without any effort on our part, browsers give active form fields a focus style in the form of an outline.
+This is helpful in its own right, but especially so for those using keyboards.

-Some designers dislike the aesthetic of the browser defaults, because it *doesn't match the brand* or some such.
-In the mist of their dislike, they ask the developer to remove it.
-This is okay as long as they replace it.
+Some designers dislike the default styling that the browser vendors chose.
+So much so that they often ask their developer to remove it altogether.
+This is an inclusive design anti pattern that we must avoid.

-I've found that replacing it with a coloured border or outline (that has a different thickness to the default) makes this beautiful and functional at the same time.
+If you want to have a focus style that is more in keeping with your design system, then be sure to replace it with something more suitable, but do not remove it.

 ![blah]()

 ## Email field

-Like most sites, our registration form asks users to enter their email address.
-HTML5 gave us a dedicated input type that improves the experience for people using supporting browsers&mdash;nowadays that's most of them.
+The first field asks users for their email.
+As this is self explanatory we don't need a hint.
+And the text of the label should be *email address*.
+As obvious as this may sound to us here, some sites actually label the field username.
+Where possible we should be specific and explicit.

-The benefit of using this input type is that on-screen keyboards will include readily accessible *@* and *.* characters which email addresses must contain.
+As we're asking users for their email address we can use HTML5’s `input[type="email"]`.
+In doing so it improves the experience for those using supporting browsers.
+Nowadays that's most.
+The benefit is that mobile devices will display dedicated on-screen keyboards that expose a readily accessible @ and period characters which every email address contains.

 ![Put image here of email keyboard]()

-People using a non-supporting browser will get a standard text field (`type="text"`) and a standard keyboard.
-This is the beauty of progressive enhancement, which is an important technique that we'll be using throughout this book.
+Non-supporting browsers will fall back to a standard text field and thus a standard keyboard.
+No biggie.
+This is one of the advantages of progressive enhancement, a principle we'll be using throughout this book.
+A principle that is one of the cornerstones of designing inclusive experiences.

 ## Password field